KerstinKaspar/pypulseq-cest/readme.md

 ```
 To avoid permission problems, run it with administrative rights (Windows: start the terminal with administrative rights, Linux: ```sudo python install.py```)
 You might need to adapt your python executable, e.g. ```python3```

+### FAQ: I can't get any of this to work, what shall I do?
+An alternative, pure python based tool that can handle the same input is the [bmctool](https://github.com/schuenke/BMCTool).
+You will find the same functionalities, but with lower performance (simulation speed).

 ## Config and seq-file library
 All simulations in [pypulseq-cest]() require a *yaml file* that includes all simulation settings and a *seq file*, which